This site is for US residents only.

 – Siara M., SMA Patient Advocate, SMA Type 3

-Learning how to get support for symptoms - now and as they evolve - can help empower people living with SMA to overcome obstacles and reach their goals.
+Learning how to manage your symptoms — now and as they evolve — can help empower people living with SMA to overcome obstacles and reach their goals.

 Content is not intended to serve as medical advice or to substitute for professional medical consultation.